What is Sand Casting?

 In sand casting, molten metal is poured into an expendable sand mould cavity by gravity or force, where it solidifies to form the cavity shape part.
 A 3D object formed by this process is also called casting.
 Most common sand castings include engine blocks and cylinder heads.

 To produce the best quality sand castings at the lowest possible cost, the designers must give careful attention to several process requirements and understand the limitation of sand casting.
-There are 8 key elements of sand casting, viz., draft angle, parting line, undercuts & cores, cross-sections, wall thickness, corners & angles, junction design, casting allowance that need to be taken into considerations to avoid the common pitfalls mechanical engineers face during the sand casting process.
+There are 8 key elements of sand casting, viz., draft angle, parting line, undercuts & cores, cross-sections, wall thickness, corners & angles, junction design, casting allowance that need to be taken into consideration to avoid the common pitfalls mechanical engineers face during the sand casting process.

 Characteristics of Sand casting